msearle5/xygos/docs/attack.rst

 Monsters which do not move at normal speed generally move "slowly" (-10 to speed), "fairly quickly" (+5), "quickly" (+10), "very quickly" (+20) or "incredibly quickly" (+30).
-(It will surprise nobody that Morgoth is one of the few monsters in the last category.)
+(It will surprise nobody that Triax is one of the few monsters in the last category.)
 This is further adjusted by the fact that any non-unique monster may have a random adjustment from (-2) to (+2) to its own speed.